kidlat2024/kidlatnews/content/news/2024/Typhoon Kristine Routs Philippines in Landslide.md

 [`Photo: Flooded rice fields in Naga, Camarines Sur`](/images/flooded-rice-fields-naga-camarines-sur.jpg)

-On the morning of October 24, Kristine and its entourage finally left the defeated nation after a 24-hour rampage that left dozens dead, millions displaced and billions of pesos in damage.
+On the morning of October 24, Kristine and its entourage finally left the defeated nation after a 24-hour rampage that left dozens dead, millions more displaced and billions of pesos in damage.

-The painful loss exposed yet again Team Philippines’ inadequacies against its perennial adversaries.
+The painful loss exposed yet again Team Philippines’ inadequacies against its perennial adversary, its costly defensive errors proving decisive despite its home field advantage.
+It also calls into question whether Marcos is the right manager to lead the team out of its seemingly permanent rut.

 Despite earlier promises to strengthen its defense, the country's flood-control measures were nowhere to be found, despite billions of pesos allotted for their budget.
-Continued deforestation not only in Sierra Madre but throughout the archipelago had also weakened the already fragile defenses against rain and flooding.
+Continued [deforestation](https://kidl.at/news/philippine-senator-ronald-dela-rosa-declares-trees-communist-sympathizers-calls-for-complete-deforestation-of-mountains/) not only in Sierra Madre but throughout the archipelago had also weakened the already fragile defenses against rain and flooding.

-Pundits agree, however, that sacking the manager would probably change little in the long run, and that the team's problems are structural, requiring painful restructuring and decades-long investments in expensive defense and flood-control mechanisms.
+Despite his obvious faults, however, pundits agree that sacking Marcos would probably matter little in the long run, and that the team's problems are structural, requiring painful reforms and decades-long investments in expensive defense and flood-control mechanisms.

-But after yet another devastating loss--47th in a row--supporters who are still drenched in rain have began to wonder when enough is enough.
+But after yet another devastating loss--47th in a row--supporters, many still drenched in rain, have began to wonder when enough is enough.